KarthikSabareesh/Hyderabad-Air-Quality/README.md

 # Hyderabad-Air-Quality

-## A short, concise README to aid in detailing the process of achieving the project goal : to predict air quality in Hyderabad in COVID affected time, from October 2019 to April 2020
+## A short, concise README to aid in detailing the process of achieving the project goal :
+## To predict air quality in Hyderabad in COVID affected time, from October 2019 to April 2020

 ## We undergo multiple data and moodel processing steps to try to achieve a satisfactory Air Quality Prediction Model, which include data cleaning, imputation, feature engineering, varation and outlier visualisation, hyperparameter tuning, etc.